Burial & Cemetery

 • Provide Your Own Casket: You can purchase a casket from an online retailer or a third-party shop.
 The funeral home cannot charge you a "handling fee" for this.

-If you are currently navigating the financial logistics of a loss, you may also need to look into Accessing Deceased Bank Account (Practical Steps and Documents) to ensure funds are available for these expenses.
+If you are currently handling the financial logistics of a loss, you may also need to read our guide on notifying banks after a death to ensure funds are available for these expenses.

-The Miller family wanted to honor their patriarch but found the $12,000 traditional quote impossible to manage.
-They chose a direct burial for $3,500.
-They purchased a simple 20-gauge steel casket online and had the body interred within 48 hours.
-Two weeks later, they held a "Celebration of Life" at a local park, where they shared stories and photos.
-By separating the burial from the ceremony, they saved over $8,000.
+A family wants to honor a parent but finds a roughly $12,000 traditional quote out of reach.
+They choose a direct burial for a few thousand dollars, provide a simple casket, and have the body interred within a couple of days.
+Weeks later, they hold a "Celebration of Life" at a local park, sharing stories and photos.
+By separating the burial from the ceremony, they reduce overall costs significantly while still gathering to remember their loved one.

-Evelyn was a lifelong environmentalist.
-She requested a "simple burial" that utilized a biodegradable wicker casket and no embalming chemicals.
-Her family chose a "hybrid" cemetery that allowed for direct burial in a natural section without a concrete vault.
-This minimized her environmental footprint and followed her wishes for a "return to the earth."
+A person who cared deeply about the environment asks for a "simple burial" with a biodegradable casket and no embalming chemicals.
+The family chooses a "hybrid" cemetery that permits direct burial in a natural section without a concrete vault, honoring the wish for a low-impact "return to the earth."

 Recent Trends (2025-2026)

-The landscape of death care is changing rapidly.
-As we move through 2026, several key trends are influencing the choice of direct burial:
+The way death care works is changing rapidly.
+In 2026, several key trends are influencing the choice of direct burial:

 Green Burial Expansion

-Natural burials are no longer a niche market; they are a $2 billion industry.
-More traditional cemeteries are opening "green" wings to accommodate direct burials that exclude vaults and chemicals.
+Natural burials are no longer a niche market; demand has grown substantially.
+More traditional cemeteries are opening "green" sections to accommodate direct burials that exclude vaults and chemicals.

 Human Composting (NOR)